AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Overview.md

 ## Billing

 -   You are charged for reading data from the source Logstore and writing data to destination Logstores.
 For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Pay-as-you-go.md).
 The server and network resources that are consumed when you use the data transformation feature are free of charge during the public preview.
-Bills will be generated for the consumed resources starting from August 31, 2020, but you will not be charged for the resources.
-Starting from September 30, 2020, you will be charged for the consumed resources.
-The cost of raw data reads from the source Logstore is USD 0.0375 per gigabyte.
 -   You can delete the indexes that you create in the source Logstore and set a relatively short retention period for the data.
 This reduces your costs.
 For more information about how to reduce costs, see [Performance guide](/intl.en-US/Data Transformation/Performance guide.md) or [Cost optimization guide](/intl.en-US/Data Transformation/Cost optimization guide.md).